dpays/dpay-python-lib/docs/websocketrpc.rst

 ************
-SteemNodeRPC
+DPayNodeRPC
 ************

 .. warning:: This is a low level class that can be used in combination with
-             ``SteemClient``.
+             ``DPayClient``.
 Do not use this class unless you know what you are doing!

 This class allows to call API methods exposed by the witness node via